Water resource policy

 Water resource policy, sometimes called water resource management or water management, encompasses the policy-making processes and legislation that affect the collection, preparation, use, disposal, and protection of water resources.
+The long-term viability of water supply systems poses a significant challenge as a result of water resource depletion, climate change, and population expansion.

 Water is a necessity for all forms of life as well as industries on which humans are reliant, like technology development and agriculture.
 This global need for clean water access necessitates water resource policy to determine the means of supplying and protecting water resources.
 Water resource policy varies by region and is dependent on water availability or scarcity, the condition of aquatic systems, and regional needs for water.
 Since water basins do not align with national borders, water resource policy is also determined by international agreements, also known as hydropolitics.
 Water quality protection also falls under the umbrella of water resource policy; laws protecting the chemistry, biology, and ecology of aquatic systems by reducing and eliminating pollution, regulating its usage, and improving the quality are considered water resource policy.
 When developing water resource policies, many different stakeholders, environmental variables, and considerations have to be taken to ensure the health of people and ecosystems are maintained or improved.
 Finally, ocean zoning, coastal, and environmental resource management are also encompassed by water resource management, like in the instance of offshore wind land leasing.

 As water scarcity increases with climate change, the need for robust water resource policies will become more prevalent.
 An estimated 57% of the world's population will experience water scarcity at least one month out of the year by 2050.
 Mitigation and updated water resource policies will require interdisciplinary and international collaboration, including government officials, environmental scientists, sociologists, economists, climate modelers, and activists.